 Play Video View Fees

 Samantha Radocchia is the co-founder of Chronicled, Inc., which leverages blockchain and IoT technologies to deliver smart supply chain solutions.
 In 2018, Chronicled was named San Francisco’s Best Tech Company by SF Weekly; previous winners include Twitter and Google.
 Founded in late 2014, Chronicled has been a pioneer in interfacing physical asset and supply chain workflows with blockchain systems.
 Named to the 2017 Forbes magazine “30 Under 30” list in the category of Enterprise Technology, Radocchia has an entrepreneurial background that spans several technology companies.
 She became interested in blockchain as a mechanism to facilitate trusted interoperability, a challenge she sought to overcome leading her first two companies.
-She is the author of a forthcoming book exploring blockchain and its impact on culture and society, entitled Bitcoin Pizza.
-The book is set to be released in mid 2019.
+She is the author a book exploring blockchain and its impact on culture and society, entitled Bitcoin Pizza.

 In presentations, Radocchia takes the complex issue of blockchain and breaks it down into several digestible and understandable pieces, exploring what our current global operating system is lacking, how blockchain fixes those gaps, how it works, and the opportunities it presents.
 She then goes on to explore case studies of blockchain in practice now, as well as predictions for how it will be used in the future as the world’s de facto operating system.
 Given her experience as the founder of a leading blockchain company, she is also able to customize presentations to various industries.
 Finally, she looks at the ways blockchain will work alongside other emerging technologies—Additive Manufacturing, AI, machine learning, IoT, sensors, and more—to create more efficient, productive, and socially equitable societies.